gayeongpark/gayeongpark.github.io/_posts/2024-09-25-CLOUD-DATACENTER.md

 - SSE is a subset of SASE, focusing exclusively on security services that safeguard interactions between users, devices, and cloud resources.

-- SSE addresses the challenges of modern security, where traditional perimeters have disappeared due to cloud computing, mobile workforces, and BYOD policies.
+- SSE is a cloud-based security model designed to address the needs of today’s distributed and mobile workforce, unlike traditional network security architectures that rely on physical hardware at the network perimeter.

+- SSE leverages cloud-based security services to protect distributed users and devices.

+- SSE aims to provide comprehensive security coverage for users accessing applications and data from various locations, including remote offices, branch offices, and mobile devices.

 - SSE includes